Eligibility for Global Entry

 CBP began issuing Global Entry radio frequency identification (RFID) cards on July 12, 2011, to new Global Entry members who are U.S. citizens, U.S. lawful permanent residents, and Mexican nationals (who do not already have a SENTRI card) at no additional cost.

 No, it is not necessary to obtain a Global Entry card to continue using Global Entry an airport.
 A card is only required for expedited entry at the SENTRI and NEXUS lanes coming into the United States.

 New enrollees will receive their Global Entry card 7-10 business days after approval for Global Entry.

 If you have a U.S. address, the card will be mailed there.
 If you do not have a U.S. address, it will be sent to your designated U.S. point of contact or to a Global Entry enrollment center that you designate.

 Activate your card within 30 days of receipt or you will be unable to use your card at the Trusted Traveler lanes.
-To activate your card, log into your GOES account.
+To activate your card, log into your TTP account.
 After you sign in, click on the Activate Membership Card button under the Program Membership(s) section on the Homepage.

-You can request a replacement card by logging into your GOES account and selecting Manage Membership.
+You can request a replacement card by logging into your TTP account and selecting Manage Membership.
 Next select Request for Global Entry Card.
 A $25 fee is charged for the replacement card.
 By requesting the replacement card, the original card will be deactivated and no longer functional.